 Are you a morning person?
 The kind that can roll out of bed, throw on your sneakers and head for the gym?
 Then eating a full breakfast may actually not be ideal.
 Your body needs time to digest the food you consume and this process usually takes about one to two hours.
 If you don't have that kind of time in the morning, then saving breakfast until after your workout may be best.
 A great way to get in vitamins and nutrients quickly before a workout and sustain your energy is with a green juice or a piece of fruit.

 If you fall into the lucky group that can fit your workouts in during the day, my first recommendation is to make sure you drink plenty of water the first half of the day.
 I always say a liter by lunch is a great way to stay on track.
 Water will keep your body well hydrated, as well as keeping you fuller so you don't have a large lunch beforehand.
 If you plan on eating your lunch before you begin your workout, like I said before, make sure you give yourself at least an hour so you can digest.

 A light option like a veggie burger over greens with a reduced-fat dressing and a hand-fruit (like an orange, apple, etc.) is a great option.
-Dr. Praegers has great veggie burger options.
+Dr. Praegers and Hilary's have great veggie burger options.
 Keep a few on hand in your freezer when you are looking for a fast, light lunch.
 If you are eating lunch after your workout, you can opt for something a bit more substantial.
 Try a veggie burger or lean turkey burger in a high fiber wrap with some low fat cheese and a side of fruit.

 No matter your schedule or preference, the most important thing is to get up and get moving at some point during the day.
 Fueling your body with the right food and nutrients will really make those workouts worth your while!